 Universities and businesses spend billions every year funding projects to develop ideas.
 Because of this plagiarism in both the academic and commercial setting is a real concern.
 The ideas could become commercial projects and provide a return on the investment.
 If someone steals that idea and markets it as their own, they will gain the reward rather than the true owner.
 Copyright, Patents and Intellectual Property are ways of legally identifying the owner of work and giving them protection in law.
 Every year many cases of plagiarism are heard in courts around the world; large fines and imprisonment are common for those found guilty of committing plagiarism.

 To protect against plagiarism, there are tools available that can check for work that has been copied.
 Educations establishments regularly use these tools to check that submitted work has not been copied.
 Many web sites have technology that will not allow the copying of text, images or videos.
 Often images or videos display the Copyright symbol (©) to indicate that this work is protected.

 - Look for references to the author or publisher when researching your subject.
 Often internet sites, especially academic or commercial ones, will give guidance on how to cite their work.

 - Use citations whenever you copy work by someone else.
 For example:

 “copied text from another source included in your work” (Smith, A. 2010)

-- During paraphrasing one should avoid using many words from the same place.
-Use synonyms instead and change the phrases to alter the writing style which differs from person to person.
+- Don’t use too many words from the same place.
+Use synonyms instead and change the phrases to alter the writing style.

-- Read thoroughly before attempting to write something to have a clear idea of what is required to avoid looking for resources every time.
+- Study the subject thoroughly before attempting to write anything so you have a clear understanding of the theory.
+This will help you avoid having to copy or quote looking for resources every time.